Emberflurry/PFAS_wrangling/README.md

 ## 1. Project Overview

 This repository contains the full data wrangling and analysis pipeline for a survey of lobster fishery stakeholders’ perceptions of PFAS contamination and other fisheries-related issues.
-1. Obtain the raw data (or understand its structure and origin),
+1. Obtain the raw data in the above repository files,
-2. Recreate the cleaned dataset, and
+2. Recreate the cleaned dataset if you want, and
-3. Reproduce all analyses and visualizations, including the ranking analysis of perceived concerns.
+3. Reproduce all analyses and visualizations, including the categorical comparisons, regressions, ranking analysis of perceived concerns, and attempted topic modelling and sentiment analysis.
+Many more exploratory analyses were conducted and not included for brevity here - most variable correlations were deemed uninteresting given the low power and mixed results of comparisons, and also the domain knowledge that (mostly Phoebe) had about how the questions were answered and what kind of history drove some of the lobstermen's opinions.

+To follow:
 - Data provenance and cleaning steps
 - See fully runnable code (R Markdown and R scripts)
 - How missing data and partial rankings are handled
-- All modeling decisions and visualizations are reproducible
+- In theory all modeling decisions and visualizations are reproducible
 ---
 ## 2. Data Source & Provenance